yigbt/uap/singularity_container/build_container.md

   the whole container (which needs to be executable) instead of the local version of uap

+* The actual PRE_JOB_COMMAND is definde in the workflow yaml file which should make it quite easy to define the workaround without interfering with the uap code itself.

 * Create a separate option for cluster specifications in the cluster-specific-commands.yaml file such that specific singularity settings, like \$TASK_ID, are kept separate from 'normal' uge